Choose from 8 languages

 Studying for personal interest and for credits you can put towards your degree

-Learning another language at uni is a great way to meet new people and make yourself more employable.
+Learning another language at university is a great way to meet new people and make yourself more employable.

-Being able to confidently speak with people who speak another language is also useful when you work, study or take a holiday abroad.
+Being able to talk confidently with people who speak another language is also useful when you work, study or take a holiday abroad.

 When you study with us on campus, you can learn a language for free alongside your course with our Institution-Wide Language Programme (IWLP).
-You have the flexibility to choose to study a language for personal interest as well as for credits towards your degree when studying a full-time Bachelor's degree.
+When studying a full-time undergraduate degree, you have the flexibility to choose to study a language for personal interest as well as for credits towards your degree.

 Languages you can study

-You can choose one of several options, depending on your level and whether you'd like credit for the module.
+You can choose one of several language classes options, depending on your level and whether you'd like credit for the module.

 Learn a language for fun